Movie Theater Employee

 I live in the Northeast.
 What months of the year are movie houses usually the slowest for business?
 Since most are PT workers do some workers loose hours or are laid-off??

-Asked by Joseph about 11 years ago
+Asked by Joseph over 11 years ago

 The slowerst months are the fall-spring.
 Most of the patrons have school or work full time jobs so there's a significant decrease in business.